 Advising is the process of meeting with an advisor to review academic and career goals, develop a comprehensive plan to meet your goals, learn about your major’s requirements, and select courses for your FCC degree and your future transfer school.
-Registration is the act of signing up for classes using web registration, or by completing a registration form to submit in the Registration and Records office in Jefferson Hall (J-101).
+Registration is the act of signing up for classes using web registration, or by completing a registration form to submit in Registration and Records in Jefferson Hall (J-101).

 2.How do I register for classes?

-Students can register online using PeopleSoft, or they can register in person by completing a registration form and submitting it to the Registration and Records office in Jefferson Hall (J-101).
+Students can register online using PeopleSoft, or they can register in person by completing a registration form and submitting it to Registration and Records in Jefferson Hall (J-101).
 It is important to note that students on Academic Alert or Academic Probation must meet with an advisor to have their registration form signed prior to submitting it to Registration and Records, and therefore, cannot register online.
 If you choose to register after a class has already started, please refer to this helpful handout.

 3.How do I drop a class?

-Students who choose to drop a class must withdraw online using PeopleSoft or must complete the drop section of a registration form and submit it to the Registration and Records office in Jefferson Hall (J-101).
-Students receiving financial aid are strongly encouraged to check with the Financial Aid office in Jefferson Hall (J-301) or at 301.846.2620 prior to withdrawing to fully understand how it may affect their aid package.
+Students who choose to drop a class must withdraw online using PeopleSoft or must complete the drop section of a registration form and submit it to Registration and Records in Jefferson Hall (J-101).
+Students receiving financial aid are strongly encouraged to check with Financial Aid in Jefferson Hall (J-301) or at 301.846.2620 prior to withdrawing to fully understand how it may affect their aid package.
 Students who simply stop attending classes, but do not officially withdraw, will receive a failing grade for the course.

 4.What important dates or deadlines should I be aware of?